illustration of a point of light with many different light streamers extending from it.

 Long-tail searches are usually similar variations of more popular keywords — and there are a lot of them!
 That means you typically can’t create separate pieces of content for them because you’ll cannibalize your rankings.

-So, if long-tail keywords are unpopular queries with insignificant search volume that are synonymous with higher volume terms, then should you ignore them?
+So, if these queries are unpopular queries with insignificant search volume that are synonymous with higher volume terms, then should you ignore them?

 In short: No.

-However, you should rethink how you use them.
 Don’t view long-tail keywords as separate pieces of content unless they have a unique search intent.
-Instead, think of them as part of a broader network of keyword ideas.
+Instead, think of them as part of a broader network of keyword ideas.”

 Jonas Sickler